Powers of attorney

 An Ordinary Power of Attorney can only give the attorney the authority to make decisions about finances and property.
 This type of authority does not need to be registered with the relevant authorities in the same way that a Lasting Power of Attorney does, but it stops being valid when the donor has lost the ability to make decisions for themselves.

 An Enduring Power of Attorney is the predecessor of a Lasting Power of Attorney.
 New ones can no longer be created, but existing ones continue to be valid.
 They can sometimes be used without being registered with the relevant authorities, but need to be registered if the donor has lost the ability to make decisions for themselves.

 What if I don't make a Lasting Power of Attorney?

 If you don't have a Lasting or Enduring Power of Attorney or you only have an Ordinary Power of Attorney and you lose the ability to make decisions for yourself, then anybody who wishes to deal with your affairs would have to apply to the Court of Protection for a Deputyship Order and then becomes 'the deputy'.
-This can be a fairly lengthy and expensive process, you can find more information at https://www.gov.uk/become-deputy/overview.
+This can be a fairly lengthy and expensive process, you can find more information on becoming a deputy on the Gov.uk website.

 Can anyone be my attorney?

 No. Firstly they need to be over the age of 18 (or 16 in Scotland).
 They also need to have ability to be able to make decisions on your behalf and they should know you well.
 Most people tend to choose a friend, a relative, their partner or a professional that they know such as a solicitor.
 It's important that you trust them, and you will need to check that they are happy to make decisions on your behalf as it can be a big job and they have a legal responsibility to ensure that they are acting in your (the donor's) best interests.